Last updated 10 May 2022

 The Traffic Act 1949 (Qld) and the Transport Operations (Road Use Management) Act 1995 (Qld) apply to children.
 A child who commits an offence for which an adult could be disqualified by a court from holding or obtaining a driver licence can be similarly disqualified by a court (s 254 Youth Justice Act).

 A court can disqualify a child from driving at a time when they would not be able to obtain a licence because of their age.
 In this situation, the court will usually calculate the length of the disqualification by adding the period of time remaining until the child may obtain a provisional driver licence to the period of time which the court decides should represent the disqualification proper.

 A child who is at least ten years of age can be issued with an infringement notice and choose to pay the monetary penalty where it relates to a simple offence, including under an instalment arrangement.
-However, the provisions of the State Penalties Enforcement Act 1999 (Qld) (Penalties Enforcement Act) relating to enforcement of payment, including an instalment arrangement, do not apply to young people under the age of 18 (s 6 Penalties Enforcement Act).
+However, the enforcement-of-payment provisions of the State Penalties Enforcement Act 1999 (Qld) (Penalties Enforcement Act), including an instalment arrangement, do not apply to young people under the age of 18 (s 5 Penalties Enforcement Act).

 As such, young people are at greater risk than adults of being prosecuted in court for minor offences.
-Also those offences, once dealt with in court, may appear on a child’s criminal history (at least for court purposes until they turn 18).
+Those offences, once dealt with in court, may appear on a child’s criminal history (at least for court purposes) until they turn 18.

 Compensation or restitution by the child offender

 Where a child is found guilty of a criminal offence and sentenced by a court, the court may also order the child to make restitution or pay compensation for loss relating to a victim’s property or injury to the victim or someone else (s 235 Youth Justice Act).